 3. All royalties for the published books will be divided evenly between Apprentice House and the Center for the Humanities.

-The last working day of October, starting in 2016.
-Starting in 2017, if the Steering Committee does not receive two acceptable proposals in the fall, the Center will open a second round of submissions, with a deadline of the last working day of February.
+The last working day of October.
+However, if the Steering Committee does not receive two acceptable proposals in the fall, the Center will open a second round of submissions, with a deadline of the last working day of February.